nickbreslin/nickbreslin.github.io/home.md

 ## Philosophy

-I am a philosophical follower of Marcus Aurelius, and the teachings of Stoicism.
+I am a follower of Marcus Aurelius, and the teachings of Stoicism.

 I am a practioner of the Agile Manifesto and servant leader to my team members.